Docs: Getting Started

 skeema lint

-By default, this will rewrite all of the CREATE statements in the *.sql files to match the canonical format shown by MySQL’s SHOW CREATE, but this behavior may be disabled via --skip-format.
+By default, this will rewrite all of the CREATE statements in the *.sql files to match the canonical format shown by the database server’s SHOW CREATE, but this behavior may be disabled via --skip-format.
 Conversely, if you only want to reformat statements, see the skeema format command.

 Update .sql files with changes made manually / outside of Skeema